 The phrase “public benefits” encompasses a wide variety of government programs that provide financial and other assistance to the public.
-Commonly used benefit programs include Social Security, unemployment insurance, and workers’ compensation.
+Commonly used benefit programs include Social Security, disability, unemployment insurance, housing assistance (“Section 8”), and workers’ compensation.
 Each program is run by a different government agency, and has its own requirements, forms, and procedures.

 515 12th Street

 Housing (landlord-tenant disputes) and public benefits issues (CalWorks, CalFresh (food stamps), Medi-Cal, General Assistance (GA), Social Security, SSI, unemployment insurance benefits (UIB), and state disability insurance (SDI)).